Aspect Ratio Universal Rectangular Layouts: Recognizing Dual Graphs of Aspect Ratio Universal Layouts

-\paragraph{Runtime Analysis.} Let $T$ be the recursion tree of the algorithm for some initial instance $(G,C,P)$.
+\paragraph{Runtime Analysis.} Let $T$ be the recursion tree of the algorithm \ALG$(G,C,P)$ for some initial instance $(G,C,P)$.
 The number of vertices in $G$ strictly decreases along each descending path of $T$, and so the depth of the tree is $O(n)$.

-We distinguish between two types of nodes in $T$: If a step in Lines~8--9 is executed, then the vertex set $V(G)$ is partitioned among the recursive subproblems; we call these \emph{partition nodes} of $T$.
-In the steps in (B) Lines~12--18, (D) Lines~19--22, and (E) Lines~23--26, however, $|V(G)|-1$ vertices appear in all four, three, or $O(|V(G)|)$ recursive subproblems; we call these \emph{duplication nodes} of $T$.
+We distinguish between two types of nodes in $T$: If a step in lines~8--9 is executed, then the vertex set $V(G)$ is partitioned among the recursive subproblems; we call these \emph{partition nodes} of $T$.
+In the steps in (B) lines~12--20, (D) lines~21--24, and (E) lines~25--28, however, $|V(G)|-1$ vertices appear in all four, three, or $O(|V(G)|)$ recursive subproblems; we call these \emph{duplication nodes} of $T$.
+The algorithm performs a DFS traversal of $T$ sequentially, and so the same in-place DCEL data structure of size $O(n)$ can support the entire course of the algorithm.

 We first analyze the special case that $T$ does not have duplication nodes.
 Then $T$ is a binary tree with $O(n)$ nodes.
-The algorithm maintains the property that $G$ is a connected plane graph and all bounded faces are triangles; this in turn implies that any cut vertex of $G$ is incident to the outer face.
-Indeed, both operations \textsc{Split}$(G,C,P;v)$ and \textsc{Remove}$(G,C,P;v)$ remove a vertex from the outer face.
-Any new cut vertex is incident to a vertex that has been removed.
-Overall, the total time taken by maintaining the set of cut vertices and the annotation $C$ and $P$ is $O(n)$ over the entire algorithm.
+Overall, the total time taken by maintaining $G$ (in the DCEL data structure) and the annotation $C$ and $P$ is $O(n)$ over the course of the algorithm.

 Next, we analyze the impact of duplication nodes.
 We claim that steps (B), (D) and (E) are reached at most once.
-Note first that the total corner count $C(V)=\sum_{v\in V}C(v)$ monotonically increases along any descending path of $T$: In the initial instance, we have $C(V)=0$.
-All \textsc{Split} and \textsc{Remove} operations produce subproblems with $C(V)\geq 2$.
-Furthermore, if $C(V)=4$, then we will never reach (A) or (B): Indeed, $C(V)=4$ implies $K\neq \emptyset$.
-If $|K| = 2$ or 3, there would be a vertex $v$ with $C(v)=2$; and \textsc{Remove}$(G,C,P;v)$ in Lines~13-14 produces an instance with $C(V')= 4$, as the corner counts are incremented by two.
-It follows that we can reach step (D) only if $C(V)=3$.
-Thus step (D) can only be reached once, when $C(V)=3$ (after which point, $C(V)$ will be 4).
+Note first that the total corner count $C(V)=\sum_{v\in V}C(v)$ monotonically increases along any descending path of $T$.
+In the initial instance, we have $C(V)=0$.
+All \textsc{Remove} and \textsc{Split} operations produce subproblems with $C(V)\geq 2$.
+Every \textsc{Remove} operation removes one vertex $v$ with $C(v)\leq 2$ and increments the total corner count by two.

-Overall, the duplication steps increase the upper bound on the runtime by a factor of $12n$, hence it is $O(n^2)$. \end{proof}